jacobrobertsBSc/AGG_paradox/Figure_3B/README.md

 ![Figure 3B](Figure_3B.png)

-The pearson correlation coefficient appears lower than what is expected as both experiments are have a similar nature.
+The pearson correlation coefficient appears lower than what is expected, considering they are both measuring translation efficiency.
 The AGG codon is one of the least predicted codons with regards to the Cambray et al (2018) data set.